 - While Wen claims 2000 PSI, customers doubt it can hit that and suggest it’s closer to 1600 PSI, I used it, I loved it and saw no issues with its ability

-- 2019 NEW HIGH-TECH INDUCTION MOTOR: Guaranteed the best product in the market, made with the best latest technology and design.
-You will acquire an induction motor power washer up to 2200 PSI for the same price of the old brushed motor pressure washer.
-That is true!
-A much better product for the same amount of money.
-GUARANTEED!
-Besides, our Power Pressure Washer comes in a completely new design never seen before.
-Beautiful, Powerful, Portable: Just Perfect for the job!
+- 2018 NEW HIGH-TECH INDUCTION MOTOR: Guaranteed the best product in the market, made with the latest technology and design.
+You will acquire an induction motor power washer up to 2200 PSI for the same...

-- POWER EFFICIENCY & 4 TIMES MORE LIFESPAN: Induction motors generate less heat and require less current to generate higher power than universal (brushed) motors.
-This is another reason why our Power Pressure Washer is by far the best product in the market.
-In addition, the induction technology gives the product 4 times more lifespan!
-And you will NOT pay more for that!
+- POWER EFFICIENCY & 3 TIMES MORE LIFESPAN: Induction motors generate less heat and require less current to generate higher power than universal (brushed) motors.
+In addition, the induction technology...

-- IMPORTANT FEATURES: The next generation of power washers come with a 30ft long power cord and 20ft long hose.
+- NEW FEATURES: It comes with a 30ft long power cord and 20ft long hose.
 It also includes a soap dispenser (not built in, tough).
-This pressure washer is equipped with a micro switch sensitive to water flow.
-This Total Stop System (TSS) senses water flow in the pump.
-When the trigger is released, water stops flowing through the pump.
-The TSS then automatically turns the motor off to protect the pump from overheating.
+The Total Stop System (TSS) senses water flow in the pump.
+When trigger...

 The thing about pressure washers is that, for the most part, they are usually rather clunky but robust machines.
 Manufacturers usually follow the same design, adding their own colors, but usually overlook the overall visual appearance of the machine.